 COLD WEATHER POLICY: When the outside temperature is 34 degrees or below, students will be given the option of participating in outside activities or inside activities.
-If a parent does not want the student to have a choice, the parent must provide written notification to the teacher prior to PE.

 Textbooks

 Textbooks are furnished to all students.
 Teachers assign textbooks to students, and students are responsible for the care of books issued.
 Retribution shall be made for lost and damaged books.
 Students must pay for the lost/damaged textbook before another textbook will be issued.
 Failure to pay for a textbook will result in a student not being issued a textbook the next school year.